Small Business and SBA Lending Blog

 Can You Use an SBA Loan to Buy an Online Business?

-Do you need to have a physical office or sell goods and services in person to qualify for an SBA loan?
-The answer is no. Online and fully-remote companies are just as eligible for SBA loans as their traditional counterparts.
-However, they still have to prove that they have what it takes to qualif
+Online and fully remote companies are just as eligible for SBA loans as their traditional counterparts.
+However, they still have to prove that they have what it takes to qualify.

 The Top 5 Best Working Capital Loans for Small Businesses in 2018